TenteEEEE/quiche_pantie_patch/readme.md

 2019/04/15 convert_fuzzy.py converts Quiche pantie to [Fuzzy](https://booth.pm/ja/items/1255283) pantie.
 2019/05/20 Support [Quiche-Light](https://mutachannel.booth.pm/items/1379653).
 Please set -L option when you run the patch.py
 2019/05/30 Support Fourier transform of the panties. convert_fourier.py has options that RGB mode and 16bit output mode.
+2019/06/05 Support inverse Fourier transform from the intensity of the Fourier transformed panties. phase_retrieval.py handles [ER or HIO algorithm](https://en.wikipedia.org/wiki/Phase_retrieval).
+If you know cupy, it can run on GPUs.

 # Pre-requirements
 If you have any paint or retouch software, you can override easily.